arpitbbhayani/system-design-questions/airline-checkin.md

 To understand the nuances and internals of this system, build a prototype that

-- design a database schema for the ticket booking system
+- design a database schema for the airline check-in system
-- build a simple user interface allowing users to book tickets
+- build a simple interface allowing passenger to
+   - view available seats
+   - view unavailable seats
+   - select a seat of their liking
+   - upon successful booking, print their boarding pass
-- simulate multiple users trying to book the same seats
+- simulate multiple passengers trying to book the same seats and handle the concurrency
-- you can create a mock payment service simulating the payment being made by a user
-- mock payment failure rate of 1%, which means 1 in 100 payment is fails

 ###  Recommended Tech Stack